botbroker/v2-api-docs/sales.md

 ### Get all sales
 `GET` /sales?product_id=:product_id

-Returns a list of sales (sorted by the ID) in the following format:
+Returns a list of sales in the following format:
 ```json
 {
   "pagination": {...},